RainbowResort/coppermine/plugins/imageflow/readme.txt

 Skip pics in portrait   If set, Imageflow only uses pics where width > height orientation

-Show Imageflow in       If you select 'Yes', a standard table will be drawn around Imageflow standard table of     with the title of the selected meta album.
-Please test carefully if the theme             everything is displayed correctly in different browsers if you select 'Yes'!

 Show pics from which    Select 'Random Files', 'Last additions', 'Most viewed' or 'Top rated' meta album